Doctor-Foxling/AddressBook/README.md

 <li>Easy to wrap with Mock Tests</li>
 </ul>

-The code makes use of smart pointers wherever possible which makes the code memory safe (This can make the code less readable).
+The code makes use of smart pointers wherever possible which makes the code memory safe.

 # Build Instructions
 The project was built using VisualStudio 2019 targetting C++14.
 Premake is used to build the project.